 The rearview camera monitor system lets you see what's directly behind your coach for maneuvering assistance and safety.
-Optional sideview cameras also allow you to see what's beside you before turning or changing lanes.

 The monitor screen 'wakes up' automatically when transmission is shifted into Reverse.

-A microphone built into the rear camera lets you hear warning sounds or verbal directions from an assistant.
+A microphone is built into the camera to let you hear warning sounds or verbal directions from an assistant.

-Basic Operating Instructions
+Operating Instructions

-Power - Turn ON to activate monitor for rear viewing while driving or parked.
+Power - Turn on to activate monitor while driving or parked.
 Key must be on.
-In OFF position the monitor is 'asleep' and will 'wake up' when the transmission is shifted into Reverse.